yyl8781697/FSMBUS/README.md

 ### The Algorithm about frequent subgraph mining in single graph using Spark

-you can run the algorithm as follows:
+You can run the algorithm as follows:

 ```shell
 $SPARK_HOME/bin/spark-submit --class yyl.study.scala.subgraph.FSMBUSAlgo \